Sphinx Resources: Bracemac-McLeod Mine

 On July 9, 2010, Xstrata Zinc announced they will immediately begin development of the Bracemac-McLeod deposit.
-In an official public statement Xstrata News Room July 9, 2010 made at 11:30am (EST) in Matagami, Xstrata Zinc announced this exciting next step for the Matagami Mining Camp and credited the success of the combined Xstrata-Donner exploration team that made the discovery of this deposit.
+In an official public statement Xstrata News Room July 9, 2010 made at 11:30am (EST) in Matagami, Xstrata Zinc announced this next step for the Matagami Mining Camp and credited the success of the combined Xstrata-Donner exploration team that made the discovery of this deposit.
 Xstrata Zinc's expedient decision to develop Bracemac-McLeod was made in order to meet a timeline that is expected to enable production from Bracemac-McLeod to replace production from Xstrata's wholly owned Perseverance mine without a gap in feed to the Matagami mill.

 CTV News reported that Xstrata Zinc Canada is going ahead with a new base metals mine in northwestern Quebec that will create about 250 jobs.
 The combined Xstrata-Donner exploration team discovered the ore deposit and the two companies will spend $158-million to develop the project.
 Jean Desrosiers, vice-president of mining operations for Xstrata Zinc Canada, said he is "delighted" with development of the Bracemac-McLeod mine, which will produce 80,000 tonnes of zinc and 10,000 tonnes of copper annually when it opens in 2013.
 "The project is a low capital cost, high return project that will provide a continued feed of ore to Xstrata's Matagami concentrator once the Perseverance Mine comes to the end of its life," he said in a release.
 "The new mine will use existing processing infrastructure and will provide ongoing employment opportunities for the existing work force at Perseverance.
 The new mine will also minimize its environmental footprint by using the closed Bell-Allard South mine pit to dig the new ramp."